alump/OpenFile/README.md

 Supported Platforms
 -------------------
-Currently Android, iOS and Windows Phone 8.
+Currently Android, iOS, Windows Phone 8 and Windows (8+).

 I'm more than happy to add other platforms if patches are provided with license compatible with Apache 2.0.